AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 2. Use CLI to create provider, eventmetadata and webhook registration

-Now we can start using CLI to create provider, eventmetadata and webhook registration first you need to install the Adobe I/O Events CLI Plugin
+Now we can start using CLI to create provider, eventmetadata and webhook registration.
+First you need to install the Adobe I/O Events CLI Plugin:
 ```bash
 npm install -g @adobe/aio-cli-plugin-events
 ```
-after installation, run the below commands:
+After installation, run the below commands:

 ```bash
 aio console org list